Difference Between Retail Banking and Wholesale Banking

 What is Retail Banking?

-1. Retail banks provide safety and security for the general public’s money, offer deposits in saving accounts, fixed deposits, etc.
+1. Retail banks provide safety and security for the general public’s money and offer deposits in saving accounts, fixed deposits, etc.

 2. Bank offers credit and loans on some interest value by mortgaging – property, house, gold, etc.

-3. Banks also help the public customers to invest their money in bank’s different insurance and policies.
+3. Banks also help public customers to invest their money in banks’ different insurance and policies.

 The advantages of Retail banks are that they stress upon small businesses and local people for earning.
 Considering the earlier records, retail banks have increased their profit and business for their respective banks.

-And these banks are a large part of revenue collector and plays a vital role in economic development.
+And these banks are a large part of revenue collection and play a vital role in economic development.
 The services including in retail banking are –

-Saving Account – An account that can be opened by the customer to deposit their money and interest can be taken from the bank.
+Saving Account – The customer can open an account to deposit their money, and interest can be taken from the bank.

-Loans – Banks provide loans to their valuable customers for different purposes like – education loans, housing loans, car loans, gold loans, etc.
+Loans – Banks provide loans to their valuable customers for different purposes like education, housing, car, gold, etc.

 Debit & Credit Cards – Bank provides plastic money which can be used instead of cash payments.

-The debit card is given for a saving or current account, and the transaction is limited to the balance in your respective account, while Credit card banks allow you to make payment.
-In response to that, you will be paying the whole amount later with the additional charges.
+The debit card is given for a savings or current account, and the transaction is limited to the balance in your respective account, while Credit card banks allow you to make payments.
+In response, you will pay the whole amount later with the additional charges.

-ATM Cards – ATM card is restricted for the payment to be withdrawn and other transactions only in ATM.
+ATM Cards – ATM card is restricted for withdrawal payment and other transactions only in ATMs.

 retail banking